Manaslu Circuit Trek - 14 Days

 Highlights

-• Done on the lap of the world's eight-highest mountain, Mt Manaslu (8,163m/26,781ft)
+• Done on lap of the world's eight-highest mountain, Mt Manaslu (8,163m/26,781ft)

-• spot Yaks, blue sheep, Himalayan marmot, and snow leopard
+• Spot Yaks, blue sheep, Himalayan marmot, and snow leopard

 • Spectacular mountain vistas and frozen lakes

-• Buddhist landmarks, monasteries, and traditional villages, allowing you to gain insights into the local culture and traditions of the region
+• Buddhist landmarks, monasteries, and traditional villages, allowing you to gain insights into local culture and traditions of the region

-• ancient trade route that once connected Nepal with Tibet
+• Ancient trade route that once connected Nepal with Tibet

 • Historical Birendra Lake (3,691 m/12,110 ft.)